 - Hire a local photographer to capture familiar local scenes for gallery wrapped canvas prints

 - Get some personalized vintage wall decor items like this Funeral Director Plaque

 Light makes people feel better.
 If you can update your funeral home decor so that your clients feel even a little bit better, you’re that much more likely to inspire positive review.

 Open the curtains to let in more light.
-Update your lighting to energy-efficient 5000k LED bulbs that feel more like daylight than your old stuffy yellow bulbs.
+Update your lighting to more efficient 4000k LED bulbs that feel more like daylight than your old stuffy yellow bulbs.
 Repaint with lighter colors.
 Multiply a sense of light and space by adding a mirror to a small room.
 Read more here.

 Include Heartwarming Services for Free

 Add the special touch of a fresh treat, a free gift, or non-traditional personalized services.
 Put in the extra effort to treat each family just right, and you will be rewarded with a great reputation and plenty of positive online reviews for your funeral home.